-- 2.24 The physical and environmental constraints of the borough strongly influence the capacity to accommodate new dwellings, with the sea to the south, the South Downs National Park to the north and sensitive gaps to the east and west forming an important component of the landscape setting of town.
+2.27 The physical and environmental constraints of the borough strongly influence the capacity to accommodate new dwellings, with the sea to the south, the South Downs National Park to the north and sensitive gaps to the east and west forming an important component of the landscape setting of town.
 A key challenge is to balance the need for development against the need to minimise the impact on the countryside and landscape character.
-There are also flooding and key infrastructure constraints which impact on the availability of land for development. - 2.25 Additionally, many parts of the Borough are already intensely developed or the local characteristics are such that they make it very difficult to facilitate further significant development For example, there is a predominance of suburban housing with relatively few open areas where larger scale growth and change can be easily accommodated. - 2.26 There is also a significant reliance on a relatively small number of larger sites in and around the town centre to bring forward major development.
+There are also flooding and key infrastructure constraints which impact on the availability of land for development.

+- 2.28 Additionally, many parts of the borough are already intensely developed or the local characteristics are such that they make it very difficult to facilitate further significant development.
+For example, there is a predominance of suburban housing with relatively few open areas where larger scale growth and change cannot be easily accommodated. - 2.29 There is also a significant reliance on a relatively small number of larger sites in and around the town centre to bring forward major development.
 An associated problem is that the housing market in the area is dominated by a relatively small number of key landowners and major developers, reducing possibilities for the smaller developers.
 Additionally, some sites are subject to complex planning histories or other complexities such as multiple ownerships.
-However, as set out above, where possible, the Council is working proactively to address these issues.

-2.27 The provision of appropriate infrastructure is important to support new development, and this remains a key aspect of Local Plan preparation and progression.
-In 2018, the Council published a working draft Infrastructure Delivery Plan (IDP) to ensure the right levels and types of infrastructure essential to support new homes, economic growth and to protect the environment are delivered.
-The Council is continuing to work with key service providers to update its IDP and the next version of this document will be published in late 2020.
+However, as set out above, where possible, the Council is working proactively to address these issues. - 2.30 The provision of appropriate infrastructure is important to support new development, and this remains a key aspect of Local Plan preparation and progression.
+The Council has published an Infrastructure Delivery Plan (IDP) (January 2021) to ensure that the Submission Draft Worthing Local Plan can be supported by necessary infrastructure provision.
+The delivery of the right levels and type of infrastructure is essential to support new homes, economic growth and to protect the environment.
+It is important to note that the IDP is a mechanism for identifying the future infrastructure requirements of development proposed as a result of the Worthing Local Plan.